Ali Adjalli: Life and career

 Ali Adjalli was born in Mianeh, Iran, on February 8, 1939.
 He was the son of Mohammed Ali, a Turkish calligraphy poet and a former pupil of calligrapher, Professor Seyed Hossein Mirkhani (1907–1982).
 His mother taught the Q'ran at Ferdowsi Elementary School and High School.

 He attended the Ferdowsi Elementary School and Pahlavi Middle High School and graduated from the Iranian Razi High School in Tehran.
-He received his initial arts education at Tehran’s Lycée Français, following that with a Masters' Degree in Architectural Engineering from Tehran's College of Design in 1960.
+He received his initial arts education at Tehran’s Lycée Français, following that with a master's degree in Architectural Engineering from Tehran's College of Design in 1960.
 Returning to his childhood love of painting, Adjalli then studied calligraphy and calligraphic painting under the direction of Professor Ibrahim Bouzari and Professor Ahmad Najafi Zanjani amongst others.

 Shortly after completing his studies, Adjalli developed a new style of calligraphy which he called Gol Gasht, characterised by dense, interlocking style of Arabic script intended for use in painting rather than manuscripts.
 The script has been described as both "mesmerising and chaotic".

 Apart from his work as an artist and poet (writing under the pen name of Vassegh), he began a career as an educator in 1974, becoming a university lecturer on fine arts, and then Master of Calligraphy at numerous institutions including the prestigious Calligraphy Academy of Iran.